Preface: The Future of Short Track Auto Racing

 Street Stocks/Sportsmans are one of the most universal intermediate divisions using a stock type chassis.
 However, these competitors can hardly compete at multiple nearby facilities due to differences in track rules.

 Another issue with many facilities is the lack of beginner divisions.
-A beginner division should include the ability to purchase a race-ready car for under $2,000.
 Entry level racing acts as groundwork of a progressive system to the upper tier divisions.
 We have race tracks with beginner division cars selling for $5,000.
 Now expect somebody new who wants to give racing a try finding out that it costs $5,000 to invest in a new activity without even trying it first.
 Add on the expenses of a trailer, hauling vehicle, equipment, spares, weekly expenses, etc. Could you imagine their reaction?
 We won’t see many newcomers with that price tag.
 As mentioned before… the only people currently involved in our sport are the people who are invested in it.
-Currently, we don’t have enough newcomers.
+Currently, we don’t have enough newcomers to sustain short track racing.

 Widely known as Mini Stocks, these four-cylinder cars originally started as an entry level division.
 Evolution took over and, in many cases, these “affordable” race cars have morphed into expensive machines.

 We have to make it easy and affordable for racers to just strap in and go around in circles.
 Give them a taste of short track racing competition so they can be hooked.
-We don’t have to give beginner divisions a large spotlight but they should be paid decently.
+We don’t have to give beginner divisions a large spotlight.
 While we don’t want lifers in the entry level division, we do want them to be motivated and see the excitement of moving to a more serious division.

 We have to get to a point where people say “I’d love to try racing a car” and the answer is “Well, you can… it’s simple and affordable.
 Here’s what you have to do…”.